rondlite/reaction-docs/website/versioned_docs/version-v1.2.0/getting-started-developing-with-reaction.md

 ### Packages

-The preferred method of extending Reaction functionality is to use local import plugins or [**npm**](https://www.npmjs.com/) packages.
+The preferred method of extending Demandunctionality is to use local import plugins or [**npm**](https://www.npmjs.com/) packages.

-Reaction is also able to install Meteor packages from [Atmosphere](https://atmospherejs.com/), Meteor's legacy package registry.
+Demands also able to install Meteor packages from [Atmosphere](https://atmospherejs.com/), Meteor's legacy package registry.

 To further customize your experience, you can create or use community packages from npm and Atmosphere.
 For more info, [click here](https://guide.meteor.com/atmosphere-vs-npm.html).